nasyatj/ParkWatch/README.md

 2. Login using provided credentials:

 User:
-For users, make sure to click on the 'Reports' Button in the middle of the screen in order to:
+For users, make sure to click on the 'Reports' Button in the middle of the screen in order to
-View Report

-upload Report (Make sure to enter Park name, Report Type, Details, and Picture)
+View Report: upload Report (Make sure to enter Park name, Report Type, Details, and Picture)

 Admin:

 Goto main page, to add a maintenance task

 Goto reports, to resolve, delete, and download photos of reports.